 Hutton’s other works include: “King for Two Days” a portrait of Legendary Drummer Dave King (The Bad Plus), and a plethora of music videos and art curations.
 He has currently dedicated himself to “The Blue Brain Project.”
 This 15 year longitudinal project on the Human Brain takes him on location to Geneva, Switzerland.
 Hutton also acts as Creative Director of New York Production House Couple 3 Films.

 Hutton was born in Los Angeles, California, to actors Timothy Hutton and Debra Winger.
 He graduated from Wesleyan University, where he studied Art History and Neuroscience.
 He hopes to one day to write and direct a narrative screenplay.

-David Auger is the successful Owner and Chief Operating Officer for Auger Media Group, LLC., and CEO for Mi-Connections cable and internet network.
+David Auger is the successful Owner and Chief Operating Officer for Auger Media Group, LLC., and CEO for Mi-Connection cable and internet network.

 After graduating from Michigan Technological University in 1977, Auger worked his way up in his career with Warner Amex Cable, where he began working various marketing jobs, including Director of Marketing and Vice President of Marketing.
 He also worked as a publisher for The Los Angeles Daily News.
 Eventually, he became employed by Time Warner Cable as the Vice President/General Manager, and later promoted to Division President.

 For his many endeavors, he managed to build a very positive reputation through his financial and marketing accomplishments.
 He left Time Warner Cable in 2006 and began his own consulting and investing firm, called Auger Media Group, LLC.